-Uphill Athlete received this story from British climbers Malcolm Bass, Guy Buckingham, Paul Figg after they made the first ascent of the remote Janhukot (6805m)
+Uphill Athlete received this story from British climbers Malcolm Bass, Guy Buckingham, and Paul Figg after they made the first ascent of the remote Janhukot (6,805 meters).

 -by Uphill Athlete Malcolm Bass

-For the detailed account of the team’s ascent see their story on Planetmountain.com
+For a detailed account of the team’s ascent, see their story on Planetmountain.com.